shazow/everything/laser-eyes.md

 chin rest.
 As with every other eye instrument, I fit my chin and forehead into the frame and look straight ahead.
-The numbing eyedrops are well in effect by now so I felt nothing as the man gently poked my eye with some kind of marker, once on either side of the retina.
+The numbing eyedrops are well in effect by now so I felt nothing as the man gently poked my eye with some kind of marker, once on either side of the iris.

 All ready, off to *the chair*.
 I slide onto it and positioned my head to be in range of the pivoting radius.
 My neck feels cradled and comfortable.
 More numbing